Interconnect different radios reliably and fast

 Many organizations have faced challenges with new regulations requiring the rebanding of radios onto a narrower frequency.
-Using an audio bridge simplifies this process, allowing you to install new equipment over a period of time rather than all at once.
-The audio bridge lets new and legacy units run in parallel, meaning there’s no downtime in the changeover.
+Using an interoperability gateway simplifies this process, allowing you to install new equipment over a period of time rather than all at once.
+The gateway lets new and legacy units run in parallel, meaning there’s no downtime in the changeover.

 Linking pagers to modern radio protocols

 While they may not be as common as they once were, in some organizations pagers are still a popular and efficient means of communication.
-Interoperability with modern radio technologies isn’t assured with the ageing devices, but an audio bridge can connect them easily.
+Interoperability with modern radio technologies isn’t assured with the ageing devices, but an interoperability gateway can connect them easily.